-Preview: There are many different types of mulch you can use in a vegetable garden.
-This posts shares the pros and cons of each type to help you decide what kind of mulch is best for your garden.
+Inside: There are many different types of mulch suitable for use in a vegetable garden.
+This posts shares the pros and cons of each type to help you decide the best mulch for a vegetable garden.

 With so many kinds of mulch in stores today, it can be difficult to choose what type to use in your vegetable garden.
 By sharing the pros and cons of each type, I hope you can more easily choose what type will work best for your garden.